mobizt/FirebaseClient/README.md

 > [!IMPORTANT]
 > For new `Firebase` users, please read the [Project Preparation and Setup](#project-preparation-and-setup) section.

-The [beare minimun examples](https://github.com/mobizt/FirebaseClient/blob/main/examples/BareMinimum/) provides the minimum code that requires by this library.
+The [bare minimun examples](https://github.com/mobizt/FirebaseClient/blob/main/examples/BareMinimum/) provides the minimum code that requires by this library.

 - ### Authentication